pycom/pycom-documentation/chapter/firmwareapi/pycom/network/sigfox.md

 There will be a 20 second delay after every 2 packets.
 {% endhint %}

-This class provides a driver for the Sigfox network processor in the Sigfox enabled Pycom Devices.
+This class provides a driver for the Sigfox network processor in the Sigfox enabled Pycom devices.

 ### Quick Usage Example